- Contact Us

-At Walsh University, we will work closely with you to ensure a successful clinical placement that will complement your coursework and allow you to demonstrate and evolve the knowledge and skills learned in the online classroom.
-For many nursing students, finding clinical sites and preceptors can quickly become one of the most challenging aspects of their graduate program, especially as they attempt to do so while juggling full-time work and personal responsibilities as well.
-We offer full placement support to relieve our students of this burden, so that your focus can remain fully on your studies.
+At Walsh University, we will work closely with you to ensure a successful clinical placement that will complement your coursework while allowing you to master the knowledge and skills learned in the online classroom.
+For many nursing students, finding clinical sites and preceptors can quickly become one of the most challenging aspects of their graduate program, especially as they attempt to do so while juggling full-time work and personal responsibilities.
+We offer full placement support to assist students in finding a suitable placement, so that your focus can remain fully on your studies.

 How Placement Works

 As an online DNP or MSN student, a Clinical Placement Coordinator will work with you to secure a clinical site and preceptor for all clinical rotations.
 Your coordinator will work alongside you to guide you through the clearance process, direct you to where and how you will upload required clearance paperwork as well as highlight important deadlines and clearance status.

 - work with you to ensure you are prepared for the practicum by providing realistic ideas as to the kind of work you will be performing

-- Coach you on how to network and engage within your local clinical community, which encourages a stress-free placement experience and professional preparedness upon graduation.
+- coach you on how to properly network and engage within your local clinical community

-Walsh University provides clinical placement services to students.
-Students are encouraged to also network with potential preceptors and work closely with the clinical placement coordinator to secure clinical placements.
+Walsh University collaborates with our nursing students to find suitable placements.
+You are encouraged to network with potential preceptors and work closely with the placement coordinator to secure your placements.

 Yes.
 However, the preceptor cannot be the immediate work supervisor of the student.
 Students cannot log clinical hours at the same time as their work hours.